Top of page logo

 Generally speaking, if you’re going there on a dive trip, you’ll probably find you do most of your travelling via ferry – once again, there are many ferries operating between the various islands of the Philippines with prices varying between about 700 – 1500 pesos and journeys lasting usually anywhere from 2 – 4 hours.

-Most ferries between island ports leave every one to two hours and you can usually buy tickets right up until the point of departure, although there is sometimes a long que.
-There’s usually ac on board and a small snack bar.
+You can usually buy tickets right up until the point of departure, although there is sometimes a long que so booking in advance is a smart move.
+There’s usually ac on board these ferries and a small snack bar.
 Try to get a window seat as you get a scenic view of the various islands on many routes.

 Once you’re at any given destination, you have two options for getting around.
 You can opt for a tricycle or you can rent a scooter which is far more fun and usually saves you money if you’re exploring a lot.

 In cheaper places such as Bohol daily cost for a scooter is 300 pesos a day; in more more expensive areas like Palawan it can be 500 pesos a day.
-I think it’s totally worth it, blasting around on a scooter is one of my favourite ways to explore!
+Blasting around on a scooter is one of my favourite ways to explore!

 Partying / Culture and Fun in the Philippines

-Unlike the rest of southeast asia, the Philippines is a heavily westernised culture.
-As a result the locals are always down for a party, incredibly friendly, usually fluent (but always at least conversant) in english and they love beer!
+Unlike the rest of Southeast Asia, the Philippines is a pretty westernised culture.
+The locals are almost always down to party, and usually fluent in english.

-When you go drinking watch out for red horse beer, this stuff is insanely strong and will easily knock you off your feet if you’re not careful.
-(Red Horse comes in two forms – both are strong, but the “extra strong” one is truly lethal.
-Make sure you know which you’re on!).
+When you go drinking watch out for red horse beer, this stuff is insanely strong and will easily knock you off your feet if you’re not careful!

 The san miguel pale pilsen and light are normal strength beer whereas the san miguel flavoured is very weak indeed, more like an alco-pop.